Las Vegas Community Fights Giant Mormon Temple in 89129

 Residents of the Lone Mountain neighborhood in Las Vegas are voicing strong opposition to the construction of a 216-foot Mormon temple, which they fear will disrupt their rural lifestyle and lead to further urbanization.
 The planned 87,000-square-foot temple is causing concern primarily because of its height, which far exceeds the typical building dimensions in the area.

-“The height of this proposed temple is our main concern—it’s going to block the beautiful, scenic views we cherish in our community,” said Bob Quinn, a local resident who works at the nearby A Great Smile Dental.
+“The height of this proposed temple is our main concern—it’s going to block the beautiful, scenic views we cherish in our community,” said Bob Quinn, a Las Vegas resident who works nearby at a local dental office.

 Concerns are also being raised about the potential violation of local zoning agreements.
 The Interlocal Agreement between the City of Las Vegas and Clark County, designed to preserve the community’s rural nature, stipulates restrictions on residential development, such as limiting building heights to two stories and requiring a minimum lot size of half an acre.